lisnyaknikita/focusphere/README.md

 Most teams juggle 5+ tools: a task tracker, a calendar, a chat app, a note app, and a timer.
 Focusphere collapses all of that into one coherent experience — without sacrificing depth.

 - 🔐 **Complete auth flow** — email/password, Google OAuth, email verification, and password recovery, all out of the box
-- 🗂️ **Team project workspace** — Kanban board with drag-and-drop columns & cards, channels-based chat, and shared project notes with a block-based rich text editor
+- 🗂️ **Team project workspace** — Kanban board with drag-and-drop, real-time channels-based chat, and shared project notes with a block-based rich text editor
 - 🗓️ **Personal productivity stack** — full calendar with drag-to-create & resize, daily planner with time blocks, goals & tasks, a private journal, and a Pomodoro-style focus timer
 - ⚡ **Polished client UX** — optimistic updates, autosave, smooth animations, smart modals, toast notifications, and instant feedback on every action